Medicaid PlanningProtecting Your Future with The Law Offices of Katharine J. Richards, P.C.

-At The Law Offices of Katharine J. Richards, P.C, we plan for the possibility of incapacity, disability and the ultimate need for care in one’s home and/or in a nursing home.
-We advise clients as to how to plan to secure certain public benefits, such as Medicaid.
+At The Law Offices of Katharine J. Richards, P.C., we plan for the possibility of incapacity, disability and the ultimate need for care in one’s home and/or in a nursing home.
+We advise clients on how to plan to secure certain public benefits, such as Medicaid.
 We further advise clients on long-term care insurance, long term living arrangements and facility placement.
 We often provide advice specific to safely maintaining clients or their loved ones in their homes so that placement in a nursing home can be delayed or avoided altogether.

 Long-term care insurance is a great option for those who can qualify for it medically and who can afford it.
 For those who do cannot qualify and/or afford a policy; or for those whose policies are not sufficient, Medicaid and Asset Protection Planning is critical.
 At The Law Offices of Katharine J. Richards, P.C, we do not believe this planning is about saving every penny for your heirs; rather, it is about preserving what you have worked hard for so that you can afford the type of care you want and deserve.